ch-stark/argocdpoliciesblog/blog.md

 ![Governance-View](images/policies_from_argo.png)

 This short overview had the purpose to explain why it is a good idea to use policies together with GitOpsOperator/ArgoCD.
 Both approaches can benefit from each other.
-Certainly it needs to be highlighted that the focus of RHACM-Policies is to support Customer to achieve more easier `compliance` from a technical point of view.
+Certainly it needs to be highlighted that the focus of RHACM-Policies is to support customers becoming `compliant` from a technical point of view.
 You get all the benefits highlighted above out of the box.